What Investors Look For In a Pitch – Top Tips for Executives

 Example of what investors look for

 A few years ago we helped a tech business that was selling an automated KYC (Know Your Customer) solution for banks.
 We dedicated the first few pages of the investor pitch to explaining what the KYC problem was, how much it costs the banks and how long it took.
-Then, as they described their solution, investors could understand it was a great idea and the value add of the business.

 2. Be Clear About Your Unique Value Proposition